allanchua101/serverless-ninja/006-ai-apis/001-classifiers/README.md

 # Building JS-based Hate Speech Classification Model

-This section contains a simple implementation of hate speech classification using the following technologies:
+This section contains a simple implementation of hate speech classification model on top of JavaScript using the following technologies:

 - NodeJS
 - Natural JS